jpassetti/mmi675-spring2024-wordpress/readme.md

 - Introduction to the [WordPress Loop](https://codex.wordpress.org/The_Loop) and the role of the `index.php` file.
 - Create a basic loop to display blog posts on the homepage.
-- Customize the blog post layout with CSS and introduce the concept of responsive design.
+- Customize the blog post layout with CSS.
+Focus on responsive design and typography.

 ```php
 <?php if ( have_posts() ) : while ( have_posts() ) : the_post(); ?>